Tweezers for game counters

 I have been looking for long legged tweezers with a fairly wide gait and an angular head, so that counters on crowded maps can be moved easily without banana fingers sending the counters flying all over the place and knocking over stacks.
 Nobody seemed to know what I was talking about in the beauty shops on the high street, but an E-Bay search came up with ‘London College Tweezers Serrated Tip Dental Surgical Instruments CE UK’.

-Anyway after that bit of specialism posh, it turns
+Anyway it turns

 out they can be yours for just £2 post included.